artdb99/FYP-Demo/docs/TECHNICAL_DOCUMENTATION_CONCISE(WIP).md

 # Project Technical Documentation (Concise)

+## 0) Vision of the System
+- **Final Look (End-state experience)**
+  - A modern, responsive web app with a role-aware sidebar and clean content cards.
+  - Landing views that are informative at a glance (risk distribution, recent activity), with drill‑downs to detailed patient pages.
+  - Clear visual language: consistent typography, color semantics for risk, compact data tiles, and accessible components.
+  - Seamless navigation between Patients, Risk, Therapy, and Treatment sections with minimal perceived latency.

+- **Functional Vision (What it does)**
+  - Patient management: create, update, search, and filter patients; view longitudinal metrics and trends.
+  - Risk intelligence: surface risk categories and scores per patient and in aggregate, with explanatory factors.
+  - Therapy insights: show effectiveness probabilities over visits and concise rationale to support decisions.
+  - Clinical assistance: provide grounded Q&A using patient context and medical literature (RAG), with auditable prompts and outputs.
+  - Role-driven UX: doctors manage panels and predictions; patients see their profile and guidance; admins govern access.

+- **Quality Vision (How it feels)**
+  - Perceived instant loads for common views via caching and progressive rendering.
+  - Accessible by default (keyboard nav, color contrast, ARIA labelling), and responsive from mobile to desktop.
+  - Secure and auditable: role indicators are visible, actions are attributable, and sensitive operations are protected.
+  - Configurable and testable: thresholds, colors, and model versions are centralized and version‑controlled.

 ## 1) System Overview
 - **Purpose**
   - A patient management platform that combines operational data (patients, visits, labs) with AI-assisted insights to support safer, faster, and more consistent clinical decisions.